We're currently closed.Todays Hours: 9am – 5pm HST

 The first three bombs did minor damage, starting small fires on the decks below.
 The fourth bomb plunged down five decks near turret No. 2 into a black powder magazine, igniting the ammunition and powder stores of the forward turrets.

 The resulting explosion burst with tremendous force, collapsing the decks and sinking the Arizona in just a few minutes.
-A total of 1,177 lives were lost and the United States was catapulted into a global war that would define a generation.
+A total of 1,177 lives were lost.
+By the end of that morning, the United States was catapulted into a global war that would define a generation.

 Explore our newest exhibit A Piercing Blow: The Aerial Attack on the USS Arizona, and learn about the “date which will live in infamy” from an entirely new perspective – the aircraft that delivered and returned fire on that fateful day.

-From the ashes of the USS Arizona, explore our battle-scarred hangars and discover how aviation rose out of the ashes to inspire hope, redefine freedom and galvanize a nation to overcome.
+From the submerged hull of the USS Arizona, explore our battle-scarred hangars and discover how U.S. military aviation rose from the ashes to inspire hope, redefine freedom and galvanize a nation into action.

 Back to Top